PD9696/ASP.NET-Core-Story-Website/README.md

 # ASP.NET Core Story Website
 A website built with ASP.NET Core 2.1 using SQL Server where users can read and write stories.
+Hosted using Azure services at: https://storywriters.azurewebsites.net/

 ![](Screenshots/samplestory.PNG)

 # Table of Contents
 ### 1. Introduction
    * **1.1.** Brief Summary
-   * **1.2.** How to Run the App
+   * **1.2.** How to Run the App Locally

 ### 2. Database Model